Dogs quickly become a member of the family, with many owners taking their pets with them when they go out for the day or on holiday.

 Incidentally, TfL also regulates black cabs, all of whom must take your guide or assistance dog free of charge.
 Pet dogs are carried at the individual driver’s discretion.

-Tips for staying safe when using taxis.
+Tips for staying safe when using taxis

 Taking your dog on a ferry

-You should seek the advice of the appropriate ferry operator before travelling.
+To find out more you should seek the advice of the appropriate ferry operator before travelling.